Pioneer Corporation

 Pioneer played a role in the development of interactive cable TV, the LaserDisc player, the first automotive Compact Disc player, the first detachable face car stereo, Supertuner technology, DVD and DVD recording, the first AV receiver with Dolby Digital, plasma display (with the last 2 years of plasma models being branded as Kuro, lauded for their outstanding black levels) and Organic LED display (OLED).
 The company works with optical disc and display technology and software products and is also a manufacturer.
 BMW, Volkswagen Group and Daimler AG of Germany jointly acquired a 3% ownership stake in Pioneer through a joint venture company called Here B.V.
 Most of Pioneer's shares are held by Mitsubishi.

 In March 2010, Pioneer stopped producing televisions as announced on 12 February 2009.

+Around April 2018, TCL began manufacturing Pioneer-branded televisions after acquiring the rights to the brand outside of Japan.
+When TCL took over the management of the Pioneer and Onkyo brands excluding Japan; Pioneer itself stopped producing televisions in 2010, but TCL now produces Pioneer TVs under license.

+TCL's Pioneer TVs now have Xumo built in.
 On June 25, 2009, Sharp Corporation agreed to form a joint venture on their optical business to be called Pioneer Digital Design and Manufacturing Corporation.
 In September 2014, Pioneer agreed to sell Pioneer Home Electronics (Home A/V) to Onkyo, and in March 2015, Pioneer sold its DJ equipment business division to KKR, which resulted in the establishment of Pioneer DJ as a separate entity, independent of Pioneer.
 In June 2021, Voxx International announced that it had finalized a licensing agreement with the Pioneer and Pioneer Elite brands "for all markets, except China" as part of their acquisition of Onkyo.
+In May 2025, Pioneer announced that they would withdraw from the optical disc drive business.